wmutschl/mutschler.dev/content/apple/macos-post-install.md

 ---
 title: 'macOS: Things to do after installation (Apps, Settings, and Tweaks)'
-summary: In the following I will go through my post installation steps on macOS Monterey 12.1, i.e. which settings I choose and which apps I install and use.
+summary: In the following I will go through my post installation steps on macOS Ventura, i.e. which settings I choose and which apps I install and use.
 header:
   image: "DeskSetup.jpg"
   caption: "Image credit: [**Willi Mutschler**](https://mutschler.dev)"
 tags: ["apple", "macos", "post-installation"]
-date: 2022-01-13
+date: 2023-03-29
 type: book
 ---
-[WORK-IN-PROGRESS]

 ***Please feel free to raise any comments or issues on the [website's Github repository](https://github.com/wmutschl/mutschler.dev).
 Pull requests are very much appreciated.***
 <a href="https://www.buymeacoffee.com/mutschler" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>
 {{< toc hide_on="xl" >}}

-Since January 2021 I've been using an Apple MacBook Air (M1) as my daily driver.
+Since January 2021 I've been using an Apple MacBook Air (M1) as my daily driver and have switched to a MacBook Pro (M2 Max) in March 2023.
 Even though I have a strong Linux background, I do like macOS quite a lot.
 Particularly, one of the great things about macOS is the huge amount of useful and well-designed apps, tools and utilities; not only on from the App Store but also by side-loading.
 Therefore, in the following I will go through my post installation steps, i.e. which apps I install and use and which system preferences I choose.
-In other words, this guide serves as a reminder of what I set and how I use my MacBook Air (M1).
+In other words, this guide serves as a reminder of what I set and how I use my MacBook.

 ### Beware of the costs
 As we all know, not only Apple hardware but also software comes at a hefty premium.
 I've tried to write down how much I've spent on apps and subscriptions since I started my macOS journey in January 2021, and I've documented that below for each app.
-Here is a rough summary:
+Here is a rough summary for 2021:

 - 700€ one-time on app purchases
 - 230€/year on app subscriptions